Free Consultation

 3. Under the influence of some form of an intoxicant such that it renders you unsafe to operate the vehicle

-While most people think that you cannot be charged with an alcohol OWI if your blood or breath alcohol concentration is below a .08, the legal limit for alcohol in Wisconsin.
+People often think you cannot be charged with an alcohol OWI if your blood or breath alcohol concentration is below .08, the legal limit for alcohol in Wisconsin.
 However, this is not accurate.
-You can be charged with an OWI regardless of your alcohol concentration if you were unsafe to operate your vehicle due to your level of impairment.
+You can be charged with an OWI regardless of your alcohol concentration if you are deemed unsafe to operate your vehicle due to your level of impairment.

 How long does an OWI stay on my record?